 For guidance on the Court procedure where the Defendant declines to give evidence, please refer to the Criminal Practice Direction VI Trial 26P.1 - 26P.5: Defendants right to give or not to give evidence.

 Section 36 allows an inference to be drawn when a person fails or refuses to account for objects, substances or marks found:

-and when an investigating officer reasonable believes that the presence of such a mark, or substance or object may be attributable to that person' participation in the commission of an offence specified by the officer.
+An investigating officer must reasonably believe that the presence of such a mark, or substance or object may be attributable to that person's participation in the commission of an offence specified by the officer.